National Johne’s Disease Project

 Review of the National OJD Management Plan

-Commencing 29 January 2018, WPA and SPA are seeking input from the sheep and wool industry on the future management of OJD in Australia.
+WPA and SPA sought feedback from the sheep and wool industry on the future management of OJD in Australia in February and March 2018.

-A Discussion Paper – Future Management of OJD has been developed to seek feedback on the NOJDMP, and more specifically on the tools and elements that underpin the NOJDMP.
+A Discussion Paper – Future Management of OJD was developed to seek feedback on the NOJDMP, and more specifically on the tools and elements that underpin the NOJDMP.

 The feedback from this review will be used to determine if there is a need for a national framework for the management of OJD in Australia, as well as identifying if there is a need to refine current management strategies.